 Revised Text:

 Actions taken:

+Proposed Disposition: Defer

+Disposition: Under Discussion

 Issue 16411: Make parameter passing same for native/type parameters (dds-psm-cxx-ftf)

 Source: Remedy IT (Mr. Johnny Willemsen, jwillemsen(at)remedy.nl)

 Nature: Enhancement

 Severity: Minor

 Summary.
 We would like to propose to make the mapping for native and type parameters the same.
 So const T& for in and T/const T& for return.
 This makes the mapping easier and more consistent.
 For example the DDS InstanceHandle_t is defined as native, some vendors define it as long, some as a struct which leads to different code being generated when the end user has a local interface with a DDS InstanceHandle_t as argument.
 Also when the end user changes a typedef from a native to a struct the argument passing doesn't change from T to const T&.
 This doesn't impact performance in anyway, it just makes the mapping the same for all types